-- Total dissolved solids remained very low throughout the summer, less than 30 mg/l - Calcium (Ca) was the predominant cation in all sampled waters and surface water composition reflected the general geology of the drainage basin - Nitrate and phosphate levels were low, generally less than 0.10 mg/1 and 0.05 mg/L, respectively
+- TDSs remained very low throughout the summer, less than 30 mg/l - Ca was the predominant cation in all sampled waters and surface water composition reflected the general geology of the drainage basin - Nitrate and phosphate levels were low, generally less than 0.10 mg/1 and 0.05 mg/L, respectively

 Water temperatures generally increased downstream; the report further stated that calcium was the dominant cation and that North Fork had higher values than other drainages and appeared to be related to the geology (marble roof pendants) that is found in the upper reaches of North Fork.
 In addition, the report noted that as flow decreased in Bishop Creek increases in various ions were noted and was attributed to groundwater making up a larger percentage of the baseflow of the stream.
-The groundwater generally having more contact time with the underlying bedrock and accordingly higher concentrations of major ions (ESE 1974).
+The groundwater generally having more contact time with the underlying bedrock and accordingly higher concentrations of major ions (ESE, 1974).

-The ESE report (1975) determined that similar water characteristics that were reported from previous investigations with increasing dissolved constituents coincides with decreasing elevation.
+ESE (1975) determined that similar water characteristics that were reported from previous investigations with increasing dissolved constituents coincides with decreasing elevation.
 The dominant anion was bicarbonate, and the dominant cations were calcium and sodium.
-In addition, the water quality of Bishop Creek at the furthest downstream site (below Power Plant No. 6) had lower concentrations of alkalinity and dissolved constituents.
-The ESE Report (1975) stated that the likely reason for the decrease was the routing of water for power generation purposes.
+In addition, the water quality of Bishop Creek at the furthest downstream site (below Plant No. 6) had lower concentrations of alkalinity and dissolved constituents.
+ESE

+(1975) stated that the likely reason for the decrease was the routing of water for power generation purposes.

-Table 8.4-22 provides a summary of the water quality characteristics for Bishop Creek, as reported in 1975.
+Table 9.4-22 provides a summary of the water quality characteristics for Bishop Creek, as reported in 1975.
 In 1985, SCE investigated the South Fork, McGee Creek, and Birch Creek to characterize the water quality of the adjacent drainages and additional points on Bishop Creek.
-This data is summarized in Table 8.4-23 and Table 8.4-24.
-Figure 8.4-7 presents the locations where water quality samples were collected.
+This data is summarized in Table 9.4-23 and Table 9.4-24.
+Figure 9.4-7 presents the locations where water quality samples were collected.